rembik/ansible-role-users/README.md

 [![Build Status](https://travis-ci.org/rembik/ansible-role-users.svg?branch=master)](https://travis-ci.org/rembik/ansible-role-users)

-The purpose of this role is to manage users and groups on your system.
+The purpose of this role is to manage users and their groups on your system.

 Example Playbook
 ----------------